FOCUSING ON REACTION SPEED COULD BE MAKING YOU SLOW!

 Brain pre-innovation

 is at the essence of being very good proactively.
-We anticipate the likely outcomes and plan the desired responses, and then we react.
+We anticipate likely outcomes, plan the desired responses, and then react.

 It looks like this…